bijoythomas/sublime-mocha-test-runner/README.md

 Reporting
 =========
 The output of the mocha command is made available in a panel which comes up after the mocha command is run.
-Because the standard panel supports only ascii characters, the mocha command is run with the TAP reporting option.